ummartoor/create-zoom-meeting-in-node.js/README.md

 ##ZOOM
 Go to zoom marketplace and

-Copy the keys and save them in .env file of your project
+Copy the keys and create a folder name "config" and in that create a file config.env and past your keys there with the name provided below.
 ![image](https://github.com/ummartoor/create-zoom-meeting-in-node.js/assets/35453489/4d0203c6-2b2f-472f-bb79-7c2774d96d59)

 ![image](https://github.com/ummartoor/create-zoom-meeting-in-node.js/assets/35453489/c816f9ed-91b5-49a7-bd35-d19413c70406)